pipegalera/old-website/content/blog/offensive-efficiency/index.md

 The Offensive Efficiency of a player $i$ in the season $s$ is the number of successful $i$ player offensive possessions per game -Field Goal and Assist- divided by the player's number of potential ends of possession per game -Field Goal Attempt, Assist, Turn Over or Offensive Rebound-.

 **The score** represents the performing efficiency.
-If a player has a OE of 0.6, we might think of that player as performed at 60% of excellent efficiency.
+If a player has an OE of 0.6, we might think of that player as performed at 60% of excellent efficiency.
 Meaning that in 60% of the possessions that he was directly involved, with this player assisting or scoring.
-Players with non-margninal minutes have an Offensive Efficiency coefficient between 0 and 1.
+Players with non-marginal minutes have an Offensive Efficiency coefficient between 0 and 1.

 **A OE score of 0** means that a player did not make any field goals or assists, and therefore his team finished the possession without any basket that can be attributed to him.